biancajoseph101/super-duper-octo-invention/README.md

 ### **_Description_**

 A website created in hopes of moving to or visiting Australia.
 A detailed description of different cities with different things to do, including a personal 'bucket list' of experiences that I would like to experience in each city.
 Other people who are interested in learning more or traveling to Australia can visit my page and find ideas, reviews and travel tips.
-Possible future updates include expanding to more countries and adding a log in feature for other users to create their own bucket lists.
+Possible future updates include expanding to more countries and adding a log in feature for other users to create their own bucket lists for different cities.

 ---